 My senior management experience has given me a wealth of skills and experience that I draw on in supporting individuals and organisations.

-I have 8 years of active coaching experience.
+I have over 10 years of active coaching experience.
 As a member of the Open University Internal Coaching Network, I undertook one off and longer term coaching assignments, supporting managers who were working in various roles across the University.
 I now work with coaching clients directly or through their workplaces as part of an HR development plan.

 I live with my husband in the Welsh border town of Oswestry and have two grown up children.
 In my spare time, I enjoy walking, yoga and keeping active.
 I volunteer at our local community cinema, board guide dogs in their final weeks of training and keep chickens.